doctorcolossus/sums_to_n/README.md

 Consider the "sums to n" problem: Given a positive integer n, list all the different ways to get a collection of positive integers adding up to n.
 Assume that we don't care about order, so 1+2 and 2+1 are the same possibility.

-For n=3, the possibilities are
+For n=3, the possibilities are:
 1+1+1, 1+2, 3

 Your job on this project is to create a Java class that will take n as input and produce a list of all the possibilities (with each item in the list on its own row, with the integers in it in nondecreasing order left to right).